PavanRangani/docs/docs/prd/investments/IPS.md

 ### Rich text editor

 - Default font is Roboto and font size is 13px.
-Does not allow user to change font.
+Does not allow user to change font or font size